newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Access New York Civil Court Records Online?

 The New York State Unified Court System provides electronic access to a wide range of court information, including case files, judicial decisions, calendars and more.
 It maintains an online e-Track platform that provides updated information on active civil court cases across all the counties in New York State.
 Users will need an active account to use this service.
 The New York State Unified Court System also maintains a WebCivil Supreme database that contains information on cases filed in New York State Civil Supreme Courts.
 Interested parties can search through the database’s index to find cases by case number or search through cases by party name.
-Searches can also be made by attorney, firm, or the name of the presiding justice.
+Searches can also be made by an attorney, firm, or the name of the presiding justice.

 Are all New York Civil Court Records Free?

 Most civil court records are free.
 Members of the public aren’t required to pay for viewing or inspecting records in public terminals at the courthouse.
 However, pursuant to Section 255 of the Judiciary Law, New York court clerks are permitted to charge a fee “allowed to a county clerk for a similar service,” if providing the records requires some secretarial service.
 This means court clerks may charge the same fee to certify and copy records as a county clerk would.
-Requests for records that take longer than 10 minutes to find may incur a search free.
+Requests for records that take longer than 10 minutes to find may incur a search fee.
 Requests for copies of records almost always require payment.
 The full details of the expected payment can be found on the court’s website.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Operating independently without any ties to state governmental entities, these platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile